The Lowdown on Lipitor (atorvastatin): What You Need To Know

 Lipitor (atorvastin) was once the world's top selling drug.
 When it hit the market in 1997, it was the fifth approved statin, a class of blockbuster drugs that revolutionized the treatment of high cholesterol.

-Statins: How Do They Work?
+Statins: How They Work and What's Available

 Is Cholesterol Still An Important Target for Heart Health?

 Absolutely.
 Studies show that high cholesterol contributes to plaque building in the arteries that can lead to a heart attack or stroke.

 Generics Can Lower Cholesterol and Your Overall Healthcare Bill

-Generic statins like atorvastatin, pravastatin, lovastatin, or simvastatin are available at a lower cost than their brand-name alternatives and may lower your cholesterol equally as well.
+- Generic statins like atorvastatin, pravastatin, lovastatin, rosuvastatin, or simvastatin are available at a lower cost than their brand-name alternatives and lower your cholesterol equally as well.